directus-labs/guest-authoring/sveltekit-authentication/index.md

 }
 ```

-This will simple delete the cookies and also calls the Directus API to invalide the stored session in the DB.
+This will simple delete the cookies and also calls the Directus API to invalide the stored session in the Datagbase.
 Then redirecting the user back to the login page.
+You can try this out by just opening http://localhost:5173/logout

 # Conclusion

-In this Guide ...
+In this Guide we have setup authentication and authorization in SvelteKit using Directus.
+It allows complex role based authorization schemas with granular control over what a logged in user can access and do in your Directus backed App.